How to get the business Internet service you need from megabit copper to 10 Gbps fiber

 Fractional Gigabit Options

 If your needs are more modest, say in the range of 50 to 500 Mbps, you have multiple options for service.
 Certainly, rate limited GigE can work in this range.
-You can also opt for traditional DS3 service at 45 Mbps.
+You can also opt for traditional DS3 service at 45 Mbps if still available in your area.
 This bandwidth, which once was a corporate standard, is provisioned on copper coaxial cables.
 Most of the delivery is done over fiber, however, running as a service on OC3 fiber to the curb.

 How about business cable broadband?
 The price is certainly right and you can easily get bandwidths to 100 Mbps, and often 300 Mbps.
 In some areas Gigabit service over cable is available.
 Limitations of this service are that the bandwidth is shared, and thus varies during the day.
 It is also asymmetrical with download speed 10x that of upload speed.
 Finally, there are usually no service level agreements.
 Its a best effort service.
 Even so, if the cable runs by your location and the service will meet your needs, you’ll pay only a fraction of what equivalent fiber bandwidth costs.